OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-the-Omega-Terminal.md

 **Step 3: Download a Terminal Program**

-We'll be using PuTTy, but if you have a preferred terminal program you can use that one.
-You can find download [Putty from this link](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
+We'll be using PuTTy, but you can use another terminal program that you like.
+You can download [Putty from this link](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).

 **Step 4: Configure PuTTy**